The first published history of St Peters Church at Caverswall.

 A very important entry gives the date of the rebuilding of the Church: It runs “John Smith and Thomas Rawlins, Churchwardens 1628.
 The same served the year following 1629.
 And likewise the third year 1630.
 In which three yeares the church was built.
 Rich: Bentley Curat.”

-Click the button to see an index of surnames found in the early parish registers.
+Click the link to see an index of surnames found in the early parish registers.
 S.P.R.S.
 Surname Index

 Inventory of Church Possessions 1552